Krasnomakov/FPGA/README.md

 ## UART (Open-source FPGA toolchain, Yosys, OSS-CAD, Tang Nano 9K)
 The Verilog code defines a UART module that receives and transmits data asynchronously.
 It implements state machines for both receiving and transmitting data, with control logic to manage timing and data flow.

+My modifications include Verilog for receiving A,B, or C to make LEDs blink.
+And another version that receives a sequence ABC and then makes LEDs blink.

 tutorial: https://learn.lushaylabs.com/tang-nano-9k-debugging/

 original code: https://github.com/lushaylabs/tangnano9k-series-examples/tree/master/uart